hal3002/docker/metasploit/README.md

 # Metasploit
 This is a simple docker container using Ubuntu 14.04 and Rapid 7's apt repositories.
-Your .msf4 data will be stored in data/msf4 if you either use docker-compose or add the volume when you start docker.  docker-compose is definitely the easiest way to use this.
-I've provided a couple of bash aliases to make running these even easier.
+I've included a correct editor and .vimrc so you can also edit modules easily as well as a number of bash aliases to make life easier.

 # Running msfconsole
+docker run -P -it --rm hal3002/metasploit

+# Keep your database
-docker-compose run --rm metasploit
+docker run -P -it --rm -v $HOME/.msf4:/home/msf/.msf4 hal3002/metasploit

-# Bash aliases
+# Bash aliases!
-source install/.bash_alias
+source bash_alias
+metasploit
 msfconsole
+pattern_create -l 1024
+metasm_shell
+msfbinscan
+msfvenom